Sigeband/esp32-telegram-dooralarm/README.md

 2. Get your chatid via the myid bot.(and copy it)
 3. Search for your bot,and klick start, else the bot wont be able to send you messages!
 4. Add the token, and  chatid to the code.
-5. Now add your wifi information.
+5. Wire everything according to the "Pinout" section.
-6. Wire everything according to the "Pinout" section
+6. Flash the code.
-7. Flash the code.
+7. Connect to the AP and enter your wifi credentials.
 8. It Works!

-9. if it doesnt, check the serial monitor and the code to see whats wrong / where its getting stuck.)
+9. if it doesnt, check the serial monitor and the code to see whats wrong / where its getting stuck.

 10. Still doesnt work? reach out to me, *maybe* i can help.
 ```